muhammadfirly/kereta/readme.rst

 ###################
-Project Tiket Kereta Api Online
+Ticketing Train Ticket
 ###################

-Project ini adalah keperluan saya untuk tugas akhir pada semester 6 di perkuliahan.
-Isi dalam project ini yaitu sebuah website pemesanan tiket kereta api online berbasis web menggunakan PHP dengan kerangka kerja CodeIgniter 3 dan dihiasi dengan Bootstrap 4.1, serta menggunakan database phpMyAdmin.
+This project is a requirement for the final assignment of semester 6 of college.
+The content of this project is a web-based online train ticket booking website using PHP with the CodeIgniter 3 framework and decorated with Bootstrap 4.1, and using the phpMyAdmin database.

 *******************
 Release Information